 Possibly the largest cost consideration is going to be whether or not you DIY or get a pool heating company or installer to quote on an installed system.
 Due to the seasonal nature of the work this can get very expensive.
-Depending on system size and the amount of plumbing required you can budget about $1,000- to $3,000 just for labor and installer mark ups on supplied components (and installers will push their components due to the marks ups they get).
+Depending on system size and the amount of plumbing required you can budget about $1,000- to $3,000 just for labour and installer mark-ups on supplied components (and installers will push their components due to the marks ups they get).
 So is it worthwhile taking some time for a DIY project?
 We've seen and heard about a number of overpriced, shoddy, low quality component installs to say absolutely, if you are able to do it safely you should seriously consider DIY.
 You can source the best quality components from reputable suppliers (here we only sell the best) and you'll have full control over how the system is installed.
 Make sure a supplier has extensive manuals to guide you and many years of experience to answer any technical questions you may have during installations.
 You'll end up owning a higher quality more reliable pool heating system for less money sometimes than inferior competing kits AND you'll have better quality install that you'll know how to service.

 Consider Quality of Work, Components and Roof Fixing Methods

-We've seen competitors use self tappers or rivets as fixings on metal corrugated roofs as that's the easiest and fastest thing to do.
+We've seen competitors use self-tappers or rivets as fixings on metal corrugated roofs as that's the easiest and fastest thing to do.
 In 5-10 years these superficial metal to metal fixings are likely to corrode drill holes and are likely to pull out in a strong wind storm.
 The only proper metal roof fixing method that we recommend (as stated in Solar PV Australian Wind Loading Standard) are long roofing screws, sunk deep into battens or rafters.
 We've seen other companies drill tile perforations for fixings that in time are likely to leak water down the screw onto the batten.
-We only use non perforating solar roof hooks as standard tried and tested tile fixings in the PV industry.
+We only use non-peforating solar roof hooks as standard tried and tested tile fixings in the PV industry.
 In terms of other hold down fixings we see some competing products use glass filed plastic fixings which are subject to UV degradation - after 10 years of baking in the hot Australian sun what level of strength will these plastic fixings retain?
 The only plastic that has a proven long term pedigree in the sun is polyethylene.
 Our philosophy is that fixings must last the entire life of the system.